ontodev/sprocket/README.md

 When provided with a table name (which must exist in the database), sending a GET request to this path will return the first 100 results from that table in TSV format.

 Optional query parameters:
+* `format`: Export the results in given format, must be either `tsv` (default) or `csv`
 * `limit`: Return a different number of results, must be an integer
-* `format`: Export the results in given format, must be either `tsv` (default) or `csv`
+* `select`: A comma-separated list of columns to include in results (no spaces)